 photography by: Omri Westmark

-Nestled along South Carolina’s Route 17, about 5.5 miles away from Interstate 95, Oyotunji is easily accessible by car and offers a free parking space.
-As you reach the village’s entrance, you’ll come across a sign informing about your “departure” from U.S territory in both English and Yoruba Language.
-While border control isn’t really enforced here, the village’s iconic gate serves as a portal to a self-proclaimed independent community with its own flag, laws and even a ruler.
+Nestled along South Carolina’s Route 17, about 5.5 miles from Interstate 95, Oyotunji is easily accessible by car and offers free parking.
+As you reach the village’s entrance, you’ll come across a sign informing you of your “departure” from U.S. territory in both English and Yoruba.
+While border control isn’t really enforced here, the village’s iconic gate serves as a portal to a self-proclaimed independent community with its own flag, laws, and even a ruler.

-The village also annually hosts 15 different festivals, where a series of traditional rituals, musical performances, parties, parades and teachings take place, each of which is dedicated to a distinct Yoruba deity, known as Orishas.
-During festivals, the local marketplace offers visitors a plethora of artisanal souvenirs, whose revenues serve as a great share of the village’s overall budget.
+The village also annually hosts 15 different festivals, where a series of traditional rituals, musical performances, parties, parades, and teachings take place, each dedicated to a distinct Yoruba deity, known as Orishas.
+During festivals, the local marketplace offers visitors a plethora of artisanal souvenirs, the revenues of which serve as a significant part of the village’s overall budget.

-The main sign along Route 17, and the village’s mailbox colored with the national colors of Oyotunji
+The main sign along Route 17 and the village’s mailbox painted with the national colors of Oyotunji

 photography by: Omri Westmark